 - 6.8.
-Donated goods must be measured at their fair value - 6.9.
-When there is no direct evidence of fair value for an equivalent item, a value may be derived from: - · the cost of the item to the donor; or - in the case of goods that are expected to be sold, the estimated resale value after deducting the cost to sell the goods. - 6.10.
+Donated goods must be measured at their fair value, unless it is impractical to reliably measure the fair value of donated item(s).
+However, before undertaking a valuation of donated goods, facilities and services, the charity should consider the materiality of the donations received and whether the cost involved in undertaking a valuation is justified by the benefits to the users of the accounts in terms of their better understanding the resources available to the charity and to the charity itself from having this financial information.
+Refer to paragraphs 3.15 3.19 of this SORP for guidance on materiality. - 6.9.
+When there is no direct evidence of fair value for an equivalent item, a value may be derived from: - the cost of the item to the donor; or - in the case of goods that are expected to be sold, the estimated resale value after deducting the cost to sell the goods. - 6.10.
+If it is impracticable to measure the fair value of goods donated for resale or if the costs of valuation outweigh the benefit to users of the accounts of this information, income from the donation of goods must be recognised when the donated goods are sold. - 6.11.
 The terms of a donation may require the charity to make on-going use of the donated item, so preventing its sale.
 In such instances, there may be costs involved in removing such a restriction before the asset could be sold.
-This would be reflected in a lower assessment of the fair value amount than if the use of that asset was not restricted. - 6.11.
+This would be reflected in a lower assessment of the fair value amount than if the use of that asset was not restricted.

+6.12.
 The value of any stock of goods donated for distribution to beneficiaries held by the charity at the balance sheet date is the fair value of those goods at the time of their receipt by the charity.
 If the goods are held for free distribution or for distribution at a nominal amount, the carrying amount must be the lower of fair value adjusted for any loss of service potential and replacement cost.
 Replacement cost is the cost that would be incurred if the charity was to replace the service potential of the donated goods at its own expense in the most economic manner.

-Accounting for donated facilities and services, including volunteers
+Accounting for donated facilities and services, including volunteers of the donation to the charity (see paragraph 6.15 below).

-- 6.12.
+- 6.13.
 If a charity is given facilities and services for its own use which it would otherwise have purchased, these donations must be recognised in the charity's accounts when the recognition criteria in paragraph 6.4 are met.
-It is likely that in most cases this will be on receipt of the donation. - 6.13.
-Donated facilities and services that would otherwise be purchased are measured at the value of the donation to the charity (see paragraph 6.15 below). - 6.14.
-The value of donated facilities and services to the charity is the amount that the charity would pay in the open market for an alternative item that would provide a benefit to the charity equivalent to the donated item.
-Value to the charity may be lower than, but cannot exceed,
+It is likely that in most cases this will be on receipt of the donation. - 6.14.
+Donated facilities and services that would otherwise be purchased are measured at the value